culvertsoft/mgen/README.md

 MGen Compiler
 ====

-The compiler is divided into two main components, the Parser and the Code Generators, which are responsible for:
+The compiler is divided into two parts, the parser and the code generators, which are responsible for:
  * Interpreting the data model definitions (parsing IDLs)
  * Generating code (c++, java, javascript, etc..)